衞生署日間醫療中心牌照

 Survival Rate of Breast Cancer

-Breast cancer treatment can be divided into three categories: surgery, radiotherapy, and medical therapy.
+The treatment methods for breast cancer can be divided into three main categories: surgical treatment, radiotherapy, and drug treatment.

 • Lumpectomy